 Children are then collected, at 11.30 am or 12.30 pm from the large blue gates at the bottom of the playground (a staff member will accompany your child and meet you at the gate) or at 3.30 pm from the same door from which they entered (there will then be access through the playground).

 Yes!
 Preschool have use of the hall every Wednesday morning for our P.E sessions.
 This will involve anything from a mini-assault course, yoga, dance, ring games, music and movement or acting out stories and rhymes.
 If your child attends on a Thursday morning please ensure that your child has a bag with named shorts and t-shirt (plimsolls/trainers are not required as we do this in bare feet).
 The bag can then be left at preschool and taken home at the end of term for washing.

 How will I know what my child is doing and learning?

 Whenever you ask they always say nothing!
 This is very common!

-Please take a look at our Preschool Class page (link) which shows some lovely photos.
+Please take a look at our Preschool Class page (click on the link below) which shows some lovely photos.
 We also show here information that highlights "What we are learning this week?" where you will find details of the topic being covered, how we will be covering this as well as some simple ideas for you to try at home.
 A weekly preschool newsletter will also be emailed out.

 Dedicated pages for our youngest children and information about the Early Years Foundation Stage can be found below.